BA Major Thesis Overview

 College Catalog on Program Honors: The faculty in the program will award program honors based on their assessment of BA theses and the assessment of writing and research advisors.
 Students must complete all assignments set by writing and research advisors to be considered for honors.
 To be eligible, students must have a major GPA of at least 3.6 and overall GPA of 3.25.
 Honors will be awarded only to exceptional projects from a given cohort.

 To be eligible for Honors students must:

 - Have a GPA of at least 3.6 in the major and a cumulative GPA of 3.25

 - Complete a thesis that is recommended for honors by a committee of faculty and Writing and Research Advisors

--Preliminary Project Proposal
+-Preliminary BA Project Proposal